bbakaryb/Mangage-Metadata-Record/README.md

 This package provides a simple Apex utility to create and update Custom Metadata records at runtime — dynamically, and asynchronously.

 ## 🌟 Why this package ?
 - Avoid manual deployments for simple metadata changes.
-- Checks if a date is a weekend or public holiday.
 - Update metadata directly from Apex (e.g., in setup wizards, admin tools, or automated processes).
 - Works in any org without depending on a specific metadata type.